publiclab/Leaflet.DistortableImage/README.md

 To initialize an image without its toolbar, pass it `suppressToolbar: true`.

 Typically, editing actions are triggered through our toolbar interface or our predefined keybindings.
 If disabling the toolbar, the developer will need to implement their own toolbar UI or just use the keybindings.
+(WIP API for doing this)

 This option will override other options related to the toolbar, such as [`selected: true`](#Selected)